By Godfrey Ombogo | gombogo@rocketmail.com

 “There is a time some people wanted to clear the wetland areas around this lake, but we went to court and stopped them.
 A good bit of waste in this water is removed by the wetland around here,” says the environmental activist.

-“It receives many tourists, ornithologists, whose interests is the birdlife around the wetland, and researchers on Lake Victoria,” he says, adding that some of the most prominent faces they have hosted are the French ambassador to Kenya, Kisumu and Vihiga governors and actress Lupita Nyong’o.
+“It receives many tourists, ornithologists, whose interests is the birdlife around the wetland, and researchers on Lake Victoria,” she says, adding that some of the most prominent faces they have hosted are the French ambassador to Kenya, Kisumu and Vihiga governors and actress Lupita Nyong’o.

 The boardwalk charges modest rates for those who visit, and Didi says this is meant to encourage tourism and conservation of the lake and its surroundings.
 Students are charged between Sh20 ($0.14) and Sh50 ($0.35).
 Local adult tourists pay Sh100 ($0.7) while children part with Sh50 ($0.35) to access the museum.
 Resident international tourists pay Sh200 ($1.4) (children) and Sh300 ($2.1) for adults, while non-resident children and adults pay Sh300 ($2.1) and Sh500 ($3.5), respectively.